 The problem you describe at the end of your working day is typical and is sometimes known as a “phase shift”.
 This is due to continuous exposure to loud noise affecting the hearing at the end of the day and this typically passes following day or after the weekend.
 This demonstrates exposure to loud noise but this in itself does not demonstrate damage to hearing.

-The symptoms you describe and first experienced in 2010 of ringing in your ears is known as tinnitus and the problems you experience hearing conversation and turning the TV too loud can demonstrate symptoms of noise induced hearing loss.
+The symptoms you describe and first experienced of ringing in your ears is known as tinnitus and the problems you experience hearing conversation and turning the TV too loud can demonstrate symptoms of noise induced hearing loss.

 It is quite common that symptoms of tinnitus and noise induced hearing loss take place many years after the original exposure to noise.
 This is because as you get older your hearing deteriorates and when coupled with existing hearing damage from loud noise at work – you can suffer symptoms hearing problems which would be expected for a much older person.
 It as though the noise has caused premature aging of your hearing.